North American - Rockwell OV-10A Bronco

 (To view the images in each page, click the underlined phrases,

-and to return to this page, click RETURN key on the toolbar of your browser
+click RETURN key on the toolbar of your browser

 (Crick for English description)